ehoang0106/blog/source/_drafts/gas-prices-tracking.md

 ![image](https://s3.us-east-1.amazonaws.com/blog.khoah.net/media/gas/cover.webp)

-It's been a while since my last post, and I hope you haven't forgotten me.
-After getting frustrated with the fluctuating gas prices in California, I decided to use a Discord bot and DynamoDB to create a database.
+It's been a while since my last post.
+It was frustrated with the fluctuating gas prices in California, I decided to use a Discord bot and DynamoDB to create a database.
 This allows me to analyze the data and determine the lowest gas prices of the week, so I can plan the best time to fuel up my car.

 Here's how it works:
 - I host a bot on my Raspberry Pi to save money.